longy2k/obsidian-bmo-chatbot/README.md

 - **System role prompt:** Configure the chatbot to prompt for user roles before responding to messages.
 - **Set Max Tokens and Temperature:** Customize the length and randomness of the chatbot's responses with Max Tokens and Temperature settings.
 - **System theme color accents:** Seamlessly matches the chatbot's interface with your system's color scheme.

-### Command Palette
-- **Execute Prompt (within current note):** Your entire note will be processed through the API and output right back into the note.

 ## Contributing
 Feel free to improve the plugin!